New students must submit proof of COVID-19 vaccination in order to register for classes.

 Minors under the age of 18 require consent from a parent or guardian to receive a COVID-19 vaccine.

-Acceptable proof of full COVID-19 vaccination includes a copy of your vaccination card (which includes the name of the person vaccinated, type of COVID-19 vaccination provided, lot number, clinic site, and date the last dose was administered) or documentation of full vaccination against COVID-19 from a healthcare provider (which includes the name of the person vaccinated and confirms that the person is fully vaccinated against COVID-19).
+Acceptable proof of full COVID-19 vaccination includes a scanned copy or photo of your vaccination card (which includes the name of the person vaccinated, type of COVID-19 vaccination provided, lot number, clinic site, and date the last dose was administered) or documentation of full vaccination against COVID-19 from a healthcare provider (which includes the name of the person vaccinated and confirms that the person is fully vaccinated against COVID-19).

 Students residing in the United States should submit their documentation to the Student Health and Wellness Center via the health portal.
 All medical information submitted in the course of the COVID-19 Vaccination Program will be kept in a separate confidential file in the Student Health and Wellness Center.